 NO!
 Our office policy is straightforward and clear: We Don’t Get Paid Unless You Get Money from the Insurance Company!
 This means that if we don’t get you some monetary recovery, you will not owe us any fees.
 It’s as simple as that.
 No money upfront, and no hourly fees.
 This policy allows us to aggressively fight for the maximum recovery for you and your loved ones.
 No matter how long the case takes, we will be there fighting for your rights.

 Yes.
-If you have lost earnings or have lost the ability to earn money in the future as a result of your accident, our office fight aggressively to get all of the money you have lost back for you.
+If you have lost earnings or have lost the ability to earn money in the future as a result of your accident, our trusted attorneys fight aggressively to get all of the money you have lost back for you.